 Each fuel tank is vented overboard.
 As the fuel tanks are filled during fueling, air is displaced from inside the tanks and escapes through the vents.
 Conversely, when the engines are running, air enters the fuel tanks through the vents to displace the fuel being used.
-Refer to Section 9 - Thru-Hull Fittings for the exact location of the fuel tank vents.
+Each fuel tank has one vent, which is combined with its respective fuel fill fitting.